Killaloe, Queensland: Geography

 The south-eastern boundary of the locality are Packers Creek and the Dickson Inlet which lead to the Coral Sea, which forms the northern boundary of the locality.
 The Cassowary Range forms the south-western boundary of the locality.
 Numerous small creeks flow down from the range through the locality to the sea.

-The Captain Cook Highway and the cane tramway to the Mossman sugar mill pass through the locality from south-east to north-west.
+The Captain Cook Highway and the cane tramway to the Mossman sugar mill pass through the locality from south-east to north-west immediately parallel to one another.
 Most of the developed land occurs on either side of these transport routes and the predominant land use is the growing of sugarcane.
 The land closer to the coast is not developed.